Last updated: June 2026

 - Models: Llama 3.1 70B and 8B, Mixtral 8x7B, Gemma 2

-- Free tier: 30 requests/minute, 6,000 tokens/minute, 1,000 requests/day — capped but workable for prototyping.
-Speed: ~315 tokens/sec on Llama 70B (unmatched)
+- Free tier: 30 requests/minute (per-model limits vary; Llama 3.1 8B allows 14,400 requests/day), capped but workable for prototyping.
+Speed: hundreds of tokens/sec on Llama 70B (among the fastest)

 - Differentiator: LPUs (Language Processing Units) deliver dramatically faster inference than GPU stacks.
 Sub-second responses for 70B-class models.